BUDGET TRAVEL TIPS

 Over the years we have met so many people on holiday who have since become good friends, so our girls gain travel experience and witness first hand different languages and cultures; and in years to come will be able travel on their own with confidence and knowledge.

-tip: don’t have your main holiday during the peak summer period, instead, think about making the most of Halloween, Easter and May holidays.
+tip: don’t have your main holiday during the peak summer period.
+Instead, think about making the most of Halloween, Easter, May holidays and out of season.

 4. D-I-Y vs PACKAGE

-More recently, March 2018 to be exact, we booked a D-I-Y ski trip to Alpe Cermis, Cavalese and once again, our outgoings were considerably lower than if we had booked with a travel agent.
-Don’t always opt for the obvious and book the large popular resorts, by stepping out of your comfort ‘package holiday’ zone, you can save serious amounts of cash!
-Familiarise yourself with popular sites like Skyscanner and Booking.com, both offer discounted flights, accommodation and car hire, these sites can be your best friend for holiday savings.
-Since our children, now aged 9 and 4, came along, we have never booked a package holiday.
-Whilst going D-I-Y isn’t for everyone, and fills some with dread, for us, it’s the best way to get a great holiday destination at a fraction of a package holiday price.
+More recently, March 2018 to be exact, we booked a budget D-I-Y ski trip to Alpe Cermis, Cavalese and once again, our outgoings were considerably lower than if we had booked with a travel agent.
+Don’t always opt for the obvious and book the large popular resorts.
+By stepping out of your comfort ‘package holiday’ zone, you can save serious amounts of cash!
+Familiarise yourself with popular sites like Skyscanner and Booking.com, both offer discounted flights, accommodation and car hire.
+These sites can be your best friend for budget holiday savings.
+Since our children, now aged 9 and 4, came along, we have never once booked a package holiday.
+Whilst going D-I-Y isn’t for everyone, and fills some with dread, for us, it’s the best way to get a great budget holiday destination at a fraction of a package holiday price.

 5. WAYS TO SAVE BEFORE YOU GO

 The biggest money drainer, in our opinion, is food.
-Not for everyone but we love the tip of picking up reduced items at the end of the day’s trading, you can save hundreds of pounds per month depending on how big your normal weekly shop is.
+Not for everyone but we love the tip of picking up reduced items at the end of the day’s trading.
+You can save hundreds of pounds per month depending on how big your normal weekly shop is.
 Shhhhh….did you know that M&S knock 75% off certain products 2 hours before end of day trading!
-Reducing your weekly shop by £50 equates to a saving pot of £2500 in a single year, that’s potentially two D-I-Y holidays or one package holiday paid for!
+Reducing your weekly shop by £50 equates to a saving pot of £2500 in a single year.
+That’s potentially two budget D-I-Y holidays or one package holiday paid for!

-Think before you spend, ask yourself ‘do I want this or do I need this’ before you part with your hard-earned money.
-It’s very easy to waste £20 per week buying unnecessary and non-essential items, but if you tuck that money away, that’s another £1,040 in the holiday pot.
+Think before you spend, ask yourself ‘do I want this or do I need this’ before you part with your money.
+It’s very easy to waste £20 per week buying unnecessary and non-essential items.
+If you tuck that money away, that’s another £1,040 in the budget holiday pot.

-tip: a family trip to supermarket always costs us more when we take the girls, they shove absolutely everything into the trolley, including magazines, toys and junk food, So now, we leave them at home with Nana and Granda, or Daddy takes them to the library whilst Mummy shops.
+tip: a family trip to supermarket always costs us more when we take the girls.
+They shove absolutely everything into the trolley, including magazines, toys and junk food.
+Now, we leave them at home with Nana and Granda, or Daddy takes them to the library whilst Mummy shops.

 6. BE ON THE LOOK OUT

 Always keep an eye out for bargains!
-An airline flight sale, a deal in a local travel agents window or a top deal on Groupon…savings can be had!
-A great way of hearing about upcoming deals is to sign up to Newsletters.
-On a daily basis our inbox is full of travel emails from companies such as Easyjet, Disneyland and GodSavethePoints; ensuring that if there is a money saving deal to be had, we are going to be one of the first to hear about it.
-Groupon is another great site; download the app on your smartphone a few months before your holiday and check out the deals for your holiday destination.
+An airline flight sale, local travel agents window or a top deal on Groupon…savings can be had!
+A great way of hearing about upcoming budget deals is to sign up to Newsletters.
+On a daily basis our inbox is full of travel emails from companies such as Easyjet, Disneyland and GodSavethePoints.
+If there is a money saving deal to be had, we are going to be one of the first to hear about it.
+Groupon is another great site and we recommend that you download the app to your smartphone.
+A few months before your holiday you can check out the deals for your holiday destination.

-Another app you should download is Tastecard, the app gives you 2 for 1 dining offers, as well as cinema discounts.
-We joined this ‘subscription service’ just a few days before we visited London for a family wedding, the first 60 days costs just £1.00, after the 60 days the annual cost is just £74.99…an absolute bargain if you’re gong to use it eekly, but cancel if not..
+Another fantastic app is Tastecard.
+The app gives you 2 for 1 dining offers, as well as cinema discounts.
+We joined this ‘subscription service’ just a few days before we visited London for a family wedding.
+The first 60 days costs just £1.00, after the 60 days the annual cost is just £74.99…an absolute bargain if you’re gong to use it weekly, but cancel if not.
 Should you decide that you don’t want the subscription, remember to cancel before the 60 day introductory offer ends.

 7. CREATE MEMORIES DON’T COLLECT POSSESSIONS

-As for Mummy, for Birthdays (next one is the BIG 40) and Christmas, rather than getting the usual flowers, chocolates, jewellery etc, she would rather receive a weekend break or spa weekend (discounted, normally a Groupon deal or hotel special offer).
+As for Mummy, for Birthdays (next one is the BIG 40) and Christmas, rather than getting the usual flowers, chocolates, jewellery etc, she would rather receive a weekend break or spa weekend.
+Discounted of course, normally a Groupon deal or hotel special offer.